priestc/moneywagon/README.md

 and then returns a response if the two responses are the same.
 If one API returns a different value than another sevice, a `ServiceDisagreement` exception is raised.

-* **paranoid-3** - Same as paranoid-2, except it calls three services and returns the value if all three services agree.
+* **paranoid-3...n** - Same as paranoid-2, except it calls three services and returns the value if all three services agree.
 The number '3' an be replaced with any integer.
-You pass in a number larger than the number of services programmed for that currency, then all effectively services re required to agree in order for a result to be returned.
+You pass in a number larger than the number of services programmed for that currency, then all effectively all services are required to agree in order for a result to be returned.

 ```python
 >>> from moneywagon import get_address_balance